 Meet Our Team

 Family Connections & Learning Center is a comprehensive practice that offers psychotherapy services for individuals, couples, and families in all stages of their development and academic tutoring for typical and neurodiverse youth.
 We are dedicated to enhancing the lives of our clients through compassionate care, education, connection, and empowerment.
 Our practice is comprised of experienced clinical supervisors, independent-level and associate-level clinicians, and student-intern-level clinicians.
+We offer both in-person therapy at our Scottsdale office and virtual therapy for residents located anywhere in Arizona.
+During your phone consultation, we’ll help determine whether in-person or virtual therapy is the best fit based on your goals, needs, and the services you’re seeking.

 Casey-About-Headshot